pitt-miskov-zivanov-lab/BioRECIPE/docs/compatibility.rst

 Translators summary
 -------------------

-The tables below list example formats, databases, and tools and links to translators.
+The tables below list example formats, databases, and tools and links to corresponding translators.
+Additionally, two Jupyter notebooks are available to guide users with examples:

+    - demonstratation of an example `workflow <https://github.com/pitt-miskov-zivanov-lab/BioRECIPE/blob/main/examples/workflow.ipynb>`_ where BioRECIPE format is used with several modeling, curation, and simulation tools (filtering interaction lists, classifying and clustering them, examining the possible extensions and simulating and verifying against golden properties)
+    - demonstration of the `use of translators <https://github.com/pitt-miskov-zivanov-lab/BioRECIPE/blob/main/examples/use_translators.ipynb>`_, including input and output examples, before and after translation,respectively

+All translators with ReadMe files are available in the `translators <https://github.com/pitt-miskov-zivanov-lab/BioRECIPE/tree/main/translators>`_ folder in the BioRECIPE GitHub `repository <https://github.com/pitt-miskov-zivanov-lab/BioRECIPE/tree/main>`_.
+All example input and output files and the two Jupyter notebooks are available in the `examples <https://github.com/pitt-miskov-zivanov-lab/BioRECIPE/tree/main/examples>`_ folder in the repository.
+Individual links are also provided in the tables below.

 |